softwarefactory-project/DLRN/README.rst

 Troubleshooting
 ---------------

-If you interrupt delorean during mock build you might get an error
+If you interrupt dlrn during mock build you might get an error

 .. code-block:: shell-session

-    OSError: [Errno 16] Device or resource busy: '/var/lib/mock/delorean-fedora-x86_64/root/var/cache/yum'
+    OSError: [Errno 16] Device or resource busy: '/var/lib/mock/dlrn-fedora-x86_64/root/var/cache/yum'

 Solution is to clear left-over bind mount as root:

 .. code-block:: shell-session

-    # umount /var/lib/mock/delorean-fedora-x86_64/root/var/cache/yum
+    # umount /var/lib/mock/dlrn-fedora-x86_64/root/var/cache/yum

 Other requirements
 ------------------

-If the git clone operation fails for a package, Delorean will try to remove the source directory using sudo.
-Please make sure the user running Delorean can run ``rm -rf /path/to/delorean/data/*`` without being asked for a password, otherwise Delorean will fail to process new commits.
+If the git clone operation fails for a package, DLRN will try to remove the source directory using sudo.
+Please make sure the user running DLRN can run ``rm -rf /path/to/dlrn/data/*`` without being asked for a password, otherwise DLRN will fail to process new commits.